DmitryMyadzelets/watchdog-callback/README.md

 socket.emit('any-event', callback);

 I use it for `socket.io`.
-In this example the callback may never be called:
+In the example below the callback may never be called:

 ```javascript
     function callback(data) {